Subrahmanyam83/Guice-Maven-Cucumber/README.md

 ### MAVEN-CUCUMBER-GUICE PROJECT

 #### Pre-Requisites
-1. Make sure that the Runner class is under test/java folder and ends with Test- that is the nomenclature Cucumber follows and understands to execute the Runner Class.
+1. Make sure that the Runner class is under test/java folder and ends with Test(only if you want to run the Runner Class)- that is the nomenclature Cucumber follows and understands to execute the Runner Class.
 2. In the RunnerClass, glue path should be 'steps' - which is relative to the src/main/java folder.
 Do not specify the path as 'src/main/java/steps'.
 3. Put the feature files under test/resources or src/resources - it does not matter.
 4. Need to have Selenium, Cucumber(cucumber-guice,cucumber-junit),